Skip to main content

 Fantastic fibre

 If you get your protein from animal products, you’ll get far less fibre than you would from Quorn mycoprotein.
 Eating plenty of fibre is associated with a lower risk of heart disease, stroke, type 2 diabetes and some cancers.
 Quorn mycoprotein is high in fibre, and plant foods such as grains, beans, pulses, fruits and vegetables are also good sources of fibre.
 Fibre also plays a major role in good digestion and gut health – something we could all do with a bit more of.
+You can find more information around why we love fibre by following this link.

 Keeping an eye on fat